LarsFoehr-GC/mlops_python_example/README.md

 The API over which the model can be called is built with FastAPI.
 The API is inside a docker container, which is hosted via Microsoft Azure.

 ## CI/CD
 Github is used as Code repository as well as for CI/CD.
 With each release, the new API (and model) redeployed on Microsoft Azure.
+Furthermore with each Push into main Unit tests are run.

 # Configuration